tryko/7-3-2021-itay-koren-herolo/README.md

 1. add navbar to go from "/list" to "/recived" and back => done
    1. make it visualy different when you navigate
-   2. try to make the store data persistent in local storage.
+2. make the store data persistent in local storage.
 5. add icons
 6. move sidepanel handling to redux